 - Smoke Gets in Your Eyes, by Caitlin Doughty (Amazon)

 - Grave Matters: A Journey Through the Modern Funeral Industry to a Natural Way of Burial, by Mark Harris (Amazon)

 - Greening Death, by Suzanne Kelly (Amazon)

 - The Green Burial Guidebook, by Elizabeth Fournier (Amazon)

 - Going Out Green, by Bob Butz (Amazon)

 Burial Rights (body)

-Includes the right to be buried in a green burial section of Heritage Acres and administrative and record-keeping services.
+(includes the right to be buried in the meadow section of Heritage Acres and administrative and record-keeping services)